luismidelgado/debi3es/README.md

 Reboot.
 Login. `startx`.
 Practice the keybindings.
 Enjoy.

-When ncessary, drive linux on manual: learn about new commands.
+When necessary, drive linux on manual: learn about new commands.

 ## Peculiar installs
 ### OnlyOffice